bennekrouf/rn-write-firestone/README.md

-# 🚀 Firetstore Helper for React Native
+# 🚀 Firestore Helper for React Native

 A utility package for React Native apps which provides an abstract layer around Firebase functionalities, particularly focusing on authentication, and syncing between Firestore and AsyncStorage.